International Migration Economics Chair

 Fellow Researchers

-Marc Fleurbaey, Director of Research at CNRS.
+Marc Fleurbaey, Director of research, CNRS.
 Welfare economics, social choice theory, well-being, public economics, climate policy.
-Personal website

-Camille Hémet, Professor at the university of Paris 1 Panthéon-Sorbonne.
+Camille Hémet, Professor, Université Paris 1 Panthéon-Sorbonne.
 Urban diversity analysis, residential segregation.
-Personal website

-Benjamin Michallet, Postdoc researcher.
-Paris School of Economics.
-Personal webpage
+Benjamin Michallet, Postdoc researcher, Paris School of Economics.

-Katrin Millock, Director of Research at CNRS.
+Katrin Millock, Director of research, CNRS.
 Environmental economics, climate migration.
-Personal website

-Ariell Reshef, Director of Research at CNRS.
+Ariell Reshef, Director of research, CNRS.
 Economics of international trade and globalization.
 Migration and trade.
-Personal website

-Biagio Speciale, Lecturer at the university of Paris 1 Panthéon-Sorbonne.
+Biagio Speciale, Maître de conférence, Paris 1 Panthéon-Sorbonne.
 Public economics and political economy of immigration.
-Personal website

-Liam Wren-Lewis, Research Fellow at INRAE.
+Liam Wren-Lewis, Research fellow, INRAE.
 Theories of contact and social interactions, evaluation of public policies.
-Personal website

-Ekaterina Zhuravskaya, Director of Research at EHESS.
+Ekaterina Zhuravskaya, Director of research, EHESS.
 Political economy of media and populism.
-Personal website

 Researchers from other institutions